Design History: How Fuel Prices Shaped the Look of Cars

 Besides gasoline prices, there are other significant factors that influence car design.
 These factors are very important in the context of this article, so let’s briefly list some of them:

-These factors, along with changes in gasoline prices, contribute to the constant evolution of automobile design, making it a multifaceted and diverse process.
+These factors, along with changes in gasoline prices, contribute to the constant evolution of automobile design, making it a multifaceted and very interesting process.

 Conclusion